Characters: A Song Of Ice And Fire House Lannister

 - Nevertheless, he acknowledges Tyrion's acumen enough to name him acting Hand of the King.
 Jaime had just been captured and Cersei has proven ineffective in controlling Joffrey, so Tyrion's status rises somewhat.
 When Tywin takes over the position of Hand, he doesn't hesitate to put both his children in their place.

 - Perpetual Frowner: Tywin is known to almost never smile, his wedding day and when Tarbeck Hall came crashing down being rare exceptions.

-- Rags to Riches: Part of his back story is how he singlehandedly returned House Lannister to its former glory.
+- Rags to Riches: Part of his back story is how he singlehandedly returned House Lannister from bankruptcy to its former glory.

 - Selective Obliviousness: Absolutely cannot, or will not, see Tyrion's full value.
 Most characters, even those who acknowledge Tyrion's cunning, underestimate him because he's a dwarf.
 Even so, this is Tywin's one major weakness, and the thing that eventually gets him killed.

-- Solid Gold Poop: It is rumored that he produces this, the Lannisters being as rich as they are.
+- Solid Gold Poop: It is joked that he produces this, the Lannisters being as rich as they are.
 Becomes a Brick Joke later.
 (Yes, seriously.)